-So, you’ve decided you want to pursue a tech career or perhaps, you are just starting your research into a job in programming.
+So, you decided to pursue a tech career or perhaps, you are just starting your research into a job in programming.
 You could also have just decided that you want to make a career change.
-Either way, a career in tech can be an excellent decision for many reasons, and the salary can be one of them.
-Before
+Either way, a tech career can be an excellent decision.
+However, before choosing a career, it's important to know a lot of things, such as

 You’ve chosen a career path.
 You decided to become a developer.
 Great!
 So, what is the best path for you?
 In the past, a computer science degree would have been the immediate—and necessary—answer to enter the tech industry.
 However, as times change, that is no longer the case.
 Today, there are several different options that you can choose to have